Online PhD in Social Work

 Get started on your Journey

 This program is ideal for students who have a desire to teach in Carnegie classified* baccalaureate, master's and R3 doctoral institutions --which make up the majority of CSWE** accredited institutions.
 PhD level social work faculty are in high demand in these types of institutions.
 The program is not appropriate for students with a goal of employment in a R1 or R2 doctoral university.
 This program is also a good fit for students who wish to advance their careers as social work leaders and administrators.
 The program aims to train educators who are especially skilled for employment within minority serving institutions.

 Students will finish the program armed with an extensive repertoire of knowledge and theory and the ability to conduct research in practice settings.
 With this background, graduates of the program are in a unique position to contribute to the knowledge base about what interventions are most effective in addressing the needs of diverse populations.

 Student Teaching Assistantship

 The mission of the PhD program at the Worden School is to prepare scholars for academic appointments in minority serving institutions.
 An important component of this is expertise in pedagogy.
 In partnership with the BSW and MSW programs, opportunities per semester may be available to serve as a teaching assistant.
-This provides PhD students with the opportunity to gain experience in teaching at the university level while under the mentorship of Worden faculty.
+This provides PhD students with the opportunity to gain experience in teaching at the University level while under the mentorship of Worden faculty.
 The teaching assistantship also offers the student a stipend of $2500 per course.

 Dissertation and Research